MariusEvans/Auswendig/README.md

 ## Notes
 <br />
 Currently directories for saving and reading files are hard-coded only for my directory, this will be changed.
-Optimisation for reading files will be done, the way I have done it makes reading many cards slow.

 *Leitner System: https://en.wikipedia.org/wiki/Leitner_system*